Quantum thermodynamics of boundary time-crystals: The model

 Going beyond average magnetization operators, it is possible to provide an exact description for the so-called quantum fluctuation operators \cite{goderis1989,goderis1990,narnhofer2002,benatti2016,benatti2018}.
-In analogy with classical central limit theorems, we introduce quantum fluctuations as
+In analogy with classical central limit theorems, we can indeed introduce quantum fluctuations as

-These operators quantify the deviation of $V_\alpha$ from its average value.
-As in classical settings, fluctuations converge, in the thermodynamic limit, to operators $F_\alpha$ equipped with a Gaussian distribution having zero average and variance given by $\langle F_\alpha^2\rangle =\lim_{N\to\infty}\langle (F_\alpha^N)^2\rangle$.
-For quantum systems, the fluctuations $F_\alpha$ can even retain a quantum character in the thermodynamic limit and generically behave as bosonic operators \cite{goderis1989,goderis1990}.
+These operators quantify the deviation of $V_\alpha$ from the average value calculated from the reference state whose quantum fluctuations are of interest.
+These operators are called quantum fluctuations as they are constructed from the microscopic spin operators.
+However they account for both quantum and thermal fluctuations.
+Analogously to what happens in classical settings, fluctuations converge, in the thermodynamic limit, to operators $F_\alpha$ equipped with a Gaussian quantum state for which they assume a zero average value and possess a variance given by $\langle F_\alpha^2\rangle =\lim_{N\to\infty}\langle (F_\alpha^N)^2\rangle$.
+For quantum systems, the fluctuations $F_\alpha$ can in addition retain a quantum character in the thermodynamic limit and generically behave as bosonic operators \cite{goderis1989,goderis1990}.
 Their commutation relations $[F_\alpha,F_\beta]=is_{\alpha\beta}$, where we have introduced the (degenerate) $3\times3$ symplectic matrix $s_{\alpha\beta}=\sqrt{2}\epsilon_{\alpha\beta\gamma}m_\gamma$, depend on the values of the average magnetizations.
-In the large-$N$ limit, the state of the quantum fluctuations is fully characterized by the $3\times3$ covariance matrix $G_{\alpha\beta}=\frac{1}{2}\langle \left\{F_\alpha,F_\beta\right\}\rangle$, containing the susceptibility of the order parameters.
-Under the time evolution in Eq.~\eqref{Lindblad}, quantum fluctuations remain Gaussian and the covariance-matrix dynamics can be computed explicitly \cite{benatti2016,benatti2018,CarolloPRA2022} (see details in Ref.~\cite{SM}).

-The combined analysis of average magnetizations and quantum fluctuations allows us to determine the behavior of all relevant thermodynamic quantities \cite{SM}. \\
+In the large-$N$ limit, the state of the quantum fluctuations is fully characterized by the $3\times3$ covariance matrix $G_{\alpha\beta}=\frac{1}{2}\langle \left\{F_\alpha,F_\beta\right\}\rangle$, which essentially contains the susceptibility of the order parameters.
+Under the time evolution in Eq.~\eqref{Lindblad}, the state of the quantum fluctuations remains Gaussian and the covariance-matrix dynamics can be computed explicitly \cite{benatti2016,benatti2018,CarolloPRA2022,nie2023} (see details in \ref{App1}).
+The combined analysis of average magnetizations and quantum fluctuations allows us to determine the behavior of all relevant thermodynamic quantities, as we demonstrate in \ref{App1}. \\